 | Per-placement performance data | Cannot see which specific sites/channels drive value |

 The improvements are real but insufficient.
-Google has added transparency (you can see more data) without adding control (you cannot act on it).
-The core algorithm weighting — 90% engagement, 10% conversion — has not changed.
+More transparency (you can see more data), still no control (you can't act on it).
+The core algorithm weighting — 90% engagement, 10% conversion — hasn't changed.

 Google's "Commerce Media" Expansion

-In 2025-2026, Google expanded PMax's reach to include Waze, AI Overviews, and additional placements.
-Each expansion means your PMax budget gets spread across more channels — channels where your service business may have zero relevance.
+Google expanded PMax's reach in 2025-2026 to include Waze, AI Overviews, and additional placements.
+Each expansion spreads your PMax budget across more channels — channels where your service business may have zero relevance.

 Claire Jarrett, a Google Ads consultant, recommends: "Placement expansions only if they align with how your customers buy."
 For most service businesses, customers buy through Search and phone calls — not through Waze ads or AI Overview placements.